Cleaning up a biohazardous spill in a biosafety cabinet

 - Let the BSC run.
 Do not turn it off.

-- Remove broken glass with forceps, tweezers, or other tools and place glass in a sharps container.
+- Remove broken glass with forceps, tweezers, or other tools, and place glass in a sharps container.
 Do not wipe up broken glass.

-- Cover spill with paper towels.
+- Cover the spill with paper towels.

-- Pour (don’t spray) disinfectant [identify specific disinfectant] to the contaminated surface by pouring it around the periphery of the covered spill moving inward.
+- Pour (don’t spray) disinfectant [identify specific disinfectant] to the contaminated surface by pouring it around the periphery of the covered spill and moving inward.
 Allow the appropriate contact time [identify specific contact time] for the disinfectant and agent.

 - After the contact time, wipe up the spilled material.